learning-zone/python-basics/README.md

     "r", "w", "rw", and "a", so that the preceding modes become "rt", "wt", "rwt", and "at".A binary file can be opened in any one of the above said modes by specifying the option "b" along with "r", "w", "rw", and "a" so that the preceding modes become "rb", "wb", "rwb", "ab".

-- How many kinds of sequences are supported by Python?
+#### Q. How many kinds of sequences are supported by Python?
 What are they?

     Python supports 7 sequence types.
 They are str, list, tuple, unicode, byte array, xrange, and buffer. where xrange is deprecated in python 3.5.X.